whitebird-roman-gruzd/whitebird-en-docs/README.md

 Every WhiteBird partner can become a "user identification agent" for us after passing an audit by our AML department.

-This enables the partner’s platform to bring its users into WhiteBird without requiring additional registration in WhiteBird.
+This enables the partner’s platform to bring its users into WhiteBird without requiring additional registration on WhiteBird by user itself.
 In this case, the partner performs the user registration.
 WhiteBird receives all necessary registration data via **backend-to-backend** interaction over REST API, using the merchant’s API Key.

 ---